apache/druid/docs/querying/multi-value-dimensions.md

 {"timestamp": "2011-01-12T00:00:00.000Z", "tags": ["t1","t2","t3"]}
 ```

-It is important to be aware that multi-value dimensions are distinct from [array types](arrays.md), which behave like standard SQL arrays.
+It is important to be aware that multi-value dimensions are distinct from [array types](arrays.md).
+While array types behave like standard SQL arrays, multi-value dimensions do not.
 This document describes the behavior of multi-value dimensions, and some additional details can be found in the [SQL data type documentation](sql-data-types.md#multi-value-strings-behavior).

 This document describes inserting, filtering, and grouping behavior for multi-value dimensions.
 For information about the internal representation of multi-value dimensions, see
 [segments documentation](../design/segments.md#multi-value-columns).
 Examples in this document